combindma/laravel-facebook-pixel/README.md

 ### Advanced matching

 This package provides by default advanced matching.
-We retrieve the email from authenticated user and include it in the Pixel base code fbq('init') function call as a third parameter.
+We retrieve the email and the user id from authenticated user and include it in the Pixel base code fbq('init') function call as a third parameter.

 ```html
 <html>